 gluten-free zucchini chocolate chip cookies

-Recipes like zucchini cookies, gluten-free zucchini bread and muffins benefit from shredded zucchini’s moisture, while taste testers wouldn’t suspect healthy veggies hidden inside.
+Recipes like zucchini cookies, gluten-free zucchini bread and muffins benefit from shredded zucchini’s moisture, while taste testers wouldn’t suspect veggies hidden inside.

 These cookies are reminiscent of breakfast cookies’ soft oatmeal texture included in my gluten-free cookbook.
 However, the maple syrup and absence of banana gives a chewy rather than cakey bite, with the slightest bit of crisp edges, similar to gluten-free chocolate chip cookies.